donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 1. Title of the manuscript
 2. List of all co-authors

-Following publication, the researcher is required to add the DOI as the persistent identifier (PID) of the published manuscript.
-Besides the DOI, the researcher can also provide the Pubmed ID (PMID) or arXiv identifier.
+Following publication, the researcher is required to add the DOI (a persistent identifier) of the published manuscript.
+Besides the DOI, the researcher can also provide the Pubmed ID (PMID) or arXiv identifier (other persistent identifiers).

 #### 9.2.4	Contributors to the publication